 Thanks to maritime laws, you can seek compensation if you are injured on the job.
 You can get money to cover your medical expenses, to pay the wages you lost from not being able to work, and possibly even extra money for pain and suffering, depending on your situation and whether negligence can be proven to have been involved.

 The Longshore and Harbor Workers’ Compensation Act may apply to your situation.
-This is a federal law that provides qualified workers with a way to be compensated after an injury.
+This federal law provides qualified workers with a way to be compensated after an injury.

 You or your loved ones may find it challenging to navigate maritime laws and fight for your rights.
 Your loved ones also have a right to compensation if you are killed doing this dangerous work.
 You can rely on the expertise of a maritime lawyer to guide you through the claims process and to represent you as you try to get the money you are owed.